domRiddle/ASF/Compilation.md

 While the above steps are everything that is required to have a fully working build of ASF, you may *also* be interested in building **[ASF-ui](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#asf-ui)**, our graphical web interface.
 From ASF side, all you need to do is dropping ASF-ui build output in standard `ASF-ui/dist` location, then building ASF with it (again, if needed).

 ASF-ui is part of ASF's source tree as a **[git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)**, ensure that you've cloned the repo with `git clone --recursive`, as otherwise you'll not have the required files.
 You'll also need a working NPM, **[Node.js](https://nodejs.org)** comes with it.
-If you're using Linux/OS X, we recommend our `cc.sh` script, which will automatically cover building and shipping ASF-ui (if possible, that is, if you're meeting the above requirements).
+If you're using Linux/OS X, we recommend our `cc.sh` script, which will automatically cover building and shipping ASF-ui (if possible, that is, if you're meeting the requirements we've just mentioned).

 We include the simplified build instructions below, refer to **[ASF-ui repo](https://github.com/JustArchiNET/ASF-ui)** for additional documentation.